 - It has a loan contract and gives you your own copy.

 Lenders must give you a loan contract and discuss everything in it.
 You must read and understand the contract before signing it.
 If you have any questions, do not hesitate to ask.

 - Registered with Securities and Exchange Commission

 Legitimate lenders must be registered with SEC.
-This means their business is legal, they are paying due taxes, they are following the government’s regulations and the Republic Act No. 9474, also known as Lending Company Regulation Act of 2007.
+This means their business is legal.
+They are paying due to taxes.
+They follow the government’s regulations and the Republic Act No. 9474, also known as the Lending Company Regulation Act of 2007.

 - Personal information is treated as private and confidential

 Lenders will respect the borrower’s privacy.
 The personal information will not be disclosed to a third party unless you apply to a bank or another lender.